Brake System Repair

 A reservoir above each master cylinder supplies the master cylinder with enough brake fluid to avoid air from entering the master cylinder (even the typical clutch uses brake fluid, but it may also be referred to as “clutch fluid” in a clutch application).
 Each piston in a master cylinder operates a brake circuit, and for modern light trucks and passenger cars, usually, a brake circuit leads to a brake caliper or shoe on only two of the vehicle’s wheels, and the other brake circuit provides brake pressure to slow down and stop the other two wheels.

 In brake system repair, this is done in a diagonally split hydraulic system.
 If there is a hydraulic failure in the brake lines served by the master cylinder’s secondary piston both pistons will move forward when the brakes are applied, but there is nothing to resist piston travel except the secondary piston spring.
 This lets the primary piston build up only a small amount of pressure until the secondary piston bottoms in the cylinder bore.

 Then the primary piston will build enough hydraulic pressure to operate the brakes served by this half of the system.
 In case of a hydraulic failure in the brake system served by the primary piston, the primary piston will move forward when the brakes are applied but will not build up hydraulic pressure.
 In this case, very little force is transferred to the secondary piston through the primary piston spring until the piston extension screw comes in contact with the secondary piston.

-For safety, this is done so that usually only two wheels lose their braking ability at the same time and that both sides of the car have at least one braking system working and both ends of the car have at least one system working.
-With only 1 system working there is longer stopping distances and repairs should be done before driving again.
+For safety, brake system repair is done so that usually only two wheels lose their braking ability at the same time and that both sides of the car have at least one braking system working and both ends of the car have at least one system working.
+With only 1 system working there are longer stopping distances and brake system repair should be done before driving again.